sukhoy94/symfony-fundamentals-app/readme.md

 - Rest Api
 - JWT

-And I hope many many more...
+And I hope many more...

 Available documentation for application
 ---------------------------------------------